anderjef/Perlin_Noise_Terrain_Generation/README.md

 ## Installation

 - Download [ZIP](https://github.com/anderjef/Perlin_Noise_Terrain_Generation/archive/Perlin_Noise_Terrain_Generation.zip).
 Extract to a folder named Perlin_Noise_Terrain_Generation.
-- Download and install [Processing 3 or compatible](https://processing.org/).
+- Download and install [Processing 4.0 beta 1 or compatible](https://processing.org/download).
 Please understand that Processing may have bugs of its own.
 - Open any of the Processing Source Code files with the Processing IDE (PDE).

 ## Usage